reshamas/fastai_deeplearn_part1/other/ml/test4.md

 - `max_n_cat=7` if column value is say, a zip code, which has > 7 values, it will be left as a number
 - always try 1-hot encoding for quite a few of your vars and look at feature importance

+## Removing Redundant Features
+- cluster analysis:  find which group of rows or columns are similar